charisra/donkey-bounty/README.md

 **Strategy**:
 The strategy accepts a list of cubes and runs them one after another in order.
-In code it looks like this:
+In code it looks like below.
+You will not need to change the Solidity code below, it's included here to help you understand how a Strategy is run:

     // in a .sol file
     contract Strategy {